PREAMBLE AND SUMMARY

 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

 The Technical Research Centre of Finland (VTT) has operated a research reactor since 1962.
-The Loviisa power plant units are located on the southern coast and are owned by Fortum Power and Heat Oy; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
+The Loviisa power plant units are located on the southern coast and are owned by FPH; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
 The Olkiluoto power plant units, on the western coast (owned by TVO) were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
 The Loviisa power plant has two Russian water cooled, water moderated (WWER) pressurized water reactors (PWRs) and the Olkiluoto power plant has two Swedish boiling water reactors (BWRs).
 At the start of operation, the nominal net capacity of each Loviisa unit was 420'.W(e) and the initial net rating of each Olkiluoto unit was 660'.W(e).
 The power level (net) of the Olkiluoto units was raised to 710'.W(e) in 1984.
-In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to 2 ( 488 MW(e) and 2 ( 840 MW(e).
-Thereafter, the capacity of the reactor units at Olkiluoto has been raised further through various modernization projects.
-Currently, the net capacity of Olkiluoto 1 is 880 MW(e) and Olkiluoto 2 is 890 MW(e).
+In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants in 1998 to 2 ?
+488 MW(e) and 2 ?
+840 MW(e).
+Thereafter, the capacity of the reactor units at Olkiluoto was raised further through various modernization projects.
+Currently, the net capacity of Olkiluoto 1 is 880 MW(e) and that of Olkiluoto 2 is 890 MW(e).

 The Olkiluoto 1 and 2 units were ordered on turnkey contracts from ASEA-Atom (now Westinghouse Electric Sweden Ab).
 TVO was responsible for the second unit's civil engineering systems.
 In 1993, the containment buildings were retrofitted with a Siemens filtered venting system.